-Knowing how to indicate time helps you arrange all social occasions from first dates to business meetings.
+Knowing how to tell and ask for the time helps you arrange all social occasions from romantic dates to business meetings.

 With the essential skill of time-telling, you’ll be better able to manage your schedule and coordinate with others.

-Beyond the Basics: How to Tell Time in Mandarin Chinese Like a Native
+- How to Tell Any Time in Chinese

 We’ll begin by learning how to tell hours in Chinese.
 To tell the hour, simply say: